keiferc/confirmer/README.md

   limitations on `appscript.json` triggers.
 - Improve add-on's aesthetic design.
 Currently not possible due to styling limitations of the Google CardService API.
+- Deploy add-on versions.
+Currently not possible due to limitations on Google's Gmail add-on API triggers.

 ## Common Questions
 __What do the add-on's requested permissions mean?__